 Picking a flashlight of your choice isn’t a walk in the park.
-Ask yourself several questions such as why you want the flashlight?
+Ask yourself several questions, such as why you want the flashlight?
 What brightness level do you want?
 The size and weight of the flashlight?
 What are you willing to pay?
 Type of bulb?
 How many Lumens does the light have?
 And many other questions.
 If you are able to answer these questions, then you will end up with an affordable, durable, and powerful flashlight that meets your needs.
-So, how to choose a flashlight that is bright, portable, and hard-anodized body?
+So, how do you choose a flashlight that is a bright, portable, and hard-anodized body?

 Summary of Contents

 - 1 How To Choose a Flashlight

 - 2 Things to note about the flashlight you desire

 - 4 Main features to look for in a flashlight